Stanisław Narutowicz: Early life and education

-Narutowicz's mother Wiktoria Szczepkowska and her two sons were taken in by Anton Rönne, owner of the Renavas Manor.
+Narutowicz's mother, Wiktoria Szczepkowska and her two sons were taken in by Anton Rönne, owner of the Renavas Manor.
 In summer 1868, Rönne hired Laurynas Ivinskis, an activist of the Lithuanian National Revival, as tutor for the children.
 In 1873, Szczepkowska moved to Liepāja (Libau) so that her sons could attend the German Liepāja Gymnasium.
 There Narutowicz became interested in liberal and socialist ideas and became good friends with Tadeusz Rechniewski.
 One of his teachers was Edmund Veckenstedt who encouraged his students to collect examples of Lithuanian folklore.

-In 1882, Narutowicz graduated from the gymnasium and enrolled at St. Petersburg University to study law.
+In 1882, Narutowicz graduated from the gymnasium and enrolled at Saint Petersburg University to study law.
 However, he became involved in the student anti-Tsarist movement and was expelled from the university the same year.
 After living for a year in Liepāja under police supervision, Narutowicz decided to continue his law studies at Kiev University.
 There he joined a group of revolutionary minded students, known as the Commune of Polish Socialists (Gmina Polskich Socjalistów), and became one of their leaders.
 The group maintained contacts with the Second Proletariat, an underground socialist-revolutionary party and the predecessor of the Polish Socialist Party.
 Narutowicz was supposed to help Tadeusz Rechniewski escape imprisonment.
 However, around 1886, Narutowicz started questioning socialist ideas and withdrew from political work.

 Manor owner

-Narutowicz graduated with a law degree in 1887 and moved to Warsaw where for about a year he worked as a court clerk.
+Narutowicz graduated with a law degree in 1887 and moved to Warsaw, where for about a year he worked as a court clerk.
 Together with Ludwik Krzywicki, he decided to establish Polish-language workers' newspaper Tygodnik Powszechny edited by Wiktor Gomulicki.
-Narutowicz wrote very little for the newspaper, but organized its publishing matters, including obtaining financial support from graf Vladimir Zubov and brother of Liudvikas Janavičius.
+Narutowicz wrote very little for the newspaper, but organized its publishing matters, including obtaining financial support from Graf Vladimir Zubov and the brother of Liudvikas Janavičius.
 However, he quickly became disillusioned with the newspaper – encounters with Russian censors, financial difficulties and personal debts, attacks by political opponents, etc.

-In 1889, Narutowicz married Joanna née Billewicz in a civil ceremony in Zürich where Joanna studied philosophy.
+In 1889, Narutowicz married Joanna née Billewicz in a civil ceremony in Zürich, where Joanna studied philosophy.
 She was from an old family of Samogitian nobles and a cousin of Józef Piłsudski.
 In May 1900, they married again in a religious ceremony in Vilnius.
 Narutowicz's disappointment with Warsaw activists and Joanna's inability to find employment led the couple to return to Narutowicz's native Brėvikiai Manor.
 The manor had about 60 ha of land, but renters left it in a deplorable state.
 Narutowicz became preoccupied with agricultural matters.
 The family continued to support the Lithuanian National Revival by supporting Lithuanian book smugglers and by secretly educating peasant children.

 Narutowicz continued to struggle financially.
 To earn some money for children's education, Narutowicz moved to Kalisz where he was director of Vereinigte Gaswerke (United Gasworks) in 1899–1904.
-He then returned to Lithuania where he worked as an attorney in Telšiai in 1904–1908.
+He then returned to Lithuania, where he worked as an attorney in Telšiai in 1904–1908.